NatureServe-Canada/EBARTools/resources/ReadmeSet.txt

-Ecosystem-based Automated Range (EBAR) ZIP package for selected species category / taxa group � NatureServe Canada 2020 under CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/)
+Ecosystem-based Automated Range (EBAR) ZIP package for selected species category/taxa group Copyright NatureServe Canada 2022 under CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/)

 This ZIP package should contain the following files:
-- EBARxxxxx.pdf (map and metadata for EBAR for each species within category / taxa group)
+- EBARxxxxx.pdf (map and metadata for EBAR for each species within category/taxa group)
 - EBARMethods.pdf (background information on range map production, ecoshape sources and related topics)
 - Ecoshape.* (files comprising polygons shapefile of all ecoshapes)
 - EcoshapeOverview.* (files comprising polygons shapefile of all generalized ecoshapes)
-- RangeMap.csv (table of species and range attributes for EBAR for all species within category / taxa group)
+- RangeMap.csv (table of species and range attributes for EBAR for all species within category/taxa group)
-- RangeMapEcoshape.csv (table of per-ecoshape attributes for EBAR for all species within category / taxa group)
+- RangeMapEcoshape.csv (table of per-ecoshape attributes for EBAR for all species within category/taxa group)
 - Jurisdiction.csv (table of jurisdictions)
-- EXARxxxxx.aprx (ArcGIS Pro project file for each species within category / taxa group, referencing the data files above, with appropriate definition queries and joins)
+- EXARxxxxx.aprx (ArcGIS Pro project file for each species within category/taxa group, referencing the data files above, with appropriate definition queries and joins)
-- EXARxxxxx.mapx (ArcGIS Pro map file for each species within category / taxa group, referencing the data files above, with appropriate definition queries and joins)
+- EXARxxxxx.mapx (ArcGIS Pro map file for each species within category/taxa group, referencing the data files above, with appropriate definition queries and joins)
-- EBARxxxxxEcoshape.lyrx (ArcGIS Pro layer file for each species within category / taxa group, with suggested symbology and appropriate definition queries and joins, referencing the original ecoshapes)
+- EBARxxxxxEcoshape.lyrx (ArcGIS Pro layer file for each species within category/taxa group, with suggested symbology and appropriate definition queries and joins, referencing the original ecoshapes)
-- EBARxxxxxEcoshapeOverview.lyrx (ArcGIS Pro layer file for each species within category / taxa group, with suggested symbology and definition queries and appropriate joins, referencing the generalized ecoshapes)
+- EBARxxxxxEcoshapeOverview.lyrx (ArcGIS Pro layer file for each species within category/taxa group, with suggested symbology and definition queries and appropriate joins, referencing the generalized ecoshapes)
-- EBARxxxxx.mxd (ArcMap project file referencing the data files above)
+- EBARyyyyy.mxd (ArcMap project file referencing the data files above)
-- EBARxxxxxEcoshape.lyr (ArcMap layer file, with suggested symbology and appropriate joins, referencing the original ecoshapes)
+- Ecoshape.lyr (ArcMap layer file, with suggested symbology and appropriate joins, referencing the original ecoshapes)
-- EBARxxxxxEcoshapeOverview.lyr (ArcMap layer file, with suggested symbology and appropriate joins, referencing the generalized ecoshapes)
+- EcoshapeOverview.lyr (ArcMap layer file, with suggested symbology and appropriate joins, referencing the generalized ecoshapes)
+- UsageType.lyr (ArcMap layer file, with suggested symbology and approrpriate joins, referencing usage type, where applicable, of generalized ecoshapes)
 [where xxxxx is the ELEMENT_GLOBAL_ID of the selected species, see RangeMap.csv for additional species attributes such as the scientific name]
-[NOTE: ArcMap project and layer files will need to have a definition query applied to each layer - "RangeMapID = yyy", where yyy is an appropriate RangeMapID value from RangeMap.csv]
+[where yyyyy is the name of the category/taxa group] [NOTE: ArcMap project and layer files will need to have a definition query applied to each layer - "RangeMapID = yyy", where yyy is an appropriate RangeMapID value from RangeMap.csv]

 The included data files are related as follows: